valfirst/crawler4j/README.md

             <type>pom</type>
         </dependency>
 ```

-If you get exceptions related to missing classes in `Apache Tika`, you can check the related exclusion list in the [Module POM](crawler4j-core/pom.xml) and re-add these dependencies in your project!

 ## Quickstart
 You need to create a crawler class that extends WebCrawler.
 This class decides which URLs